 Machine Translation (MT) is an automated translation of text performed by a computer.
 It provides text translations based on computer algorithms without human involvement.
 With Machine Translation, source text is easily and quickly translated into one or more target languages.
-Maybe the most well-known Machine Translation Engine is Google Translate, and LingoHub put its trust as well in DeepL for machine translation purposes.
+Maybe the most well-known Machine Translation Engine is Google Translate, and LingoHub put its trust as well in DeepL and Amazon Translate for machine translation purposes.

 Machine Translation is not to be confused with Computer Assisted Translation (CAT).
 While CAT includes the use of different machine translation engines, their role is usually supportive to the human translator.
 On the other hand, Machine Translation is the sole product of the computer, although human reviewers might be included for quality assurance.

 Things to consider when opting for Machine Translation:

 - Accelerated translation workflow: translations are done much faster

 - Type of content that is being translated: not all content is suitable for MT.
 However, content which is frequently changed or updated would demand high costs of human translation and MT might be the perfect solution.

 - Not all languages provide the same quality of results: MT still provides the best results when translating from and to English, with several languages close behind: Spanish, French, German, Portuguese.

 - Human factor: no matter the quality of MT, human professional translators are still the most reliable option.
 Are you translating generic phrases or specialized or niche texts?
 Before choosing MT, consider including a human reviewer in your translation process.

 The most basic function of Machine Translation is the word-by-word translation where a word in source language is replaced with the corresponding word in another language.
 This system has been a source of much confusion and general distrust in MT engines.
 However, since its humble beginnings, MT has developed significantly and the quality and precision of translation is setting higher bars.

 We can distinguish several types of Machine Translation: